Lakshmanshankar/Lakshmanshankar.github.io/src/content/projects/excalidraw-with-supabase.md

 },
 ```

-We built a simple Express backend with Auth.js for authentication, using presigned URLs instead of direct uploads via Express.
-Initially, the frontend was built using a simple React context, but we noticed unnecessary API calls.
+I built a simple Express backend with Auth.js for authentication, using presigned URLs instead of direct uploads via Express.
+Initially, the frontend was built using a simple React context, Noticed some unnecessary API calls.
 Switching to React Query optimized the process effectively.

 ## What I Learned:

 Although I had worked with the Excalidraw codebase before, building this project on my own required new design decisions.
 It was challenging but rewarding.

-### Disclaimer:

-This project is for my personal use only.
-I have great respect for Excalidraw and its creators for building such an amazing open source tool.